 The mortgage finance sector did not observe any regulatory changes during 2015 as the mortgage finance law was not endorsed during the year.
 Nevertheless, PCMA, in cooperation with the main stakeholders, reviewed instructions and mechanisms pertaining to the activities of the sector.
 The revised instructions covered the capital adequacy, provisions, and credit criteria of mortgage finance companies.
 In addition, the directorate reviewed the criteria used for appraising the market value of lands in Palestine.

-In 2015 PCMA focused its efforts on licensing qualified real estate appraisers in a manner that conforms to the real estate appraisal licensing instructions approved in 2012, which require all real estate appraisers to receive training courses and pass an exam before receiving their licenses.
-In that respect, PCMA in cooperation with the Palestinian Banking Institute organized a training course in real estate appraisal and conducted examinations for the appraisers at the end of the course.
+The PCMA focused its efforts on licensing qualified real estate appraisers in a manner that conforms to the real estate appraisal licensing instructions approved in 2012.
+Accordingly, PCMA in cooperation with the Palestinian Banking Institute organized a training course in real estate appraisal during 2016.
+The number of participants was 14 person and the success rate in the exam was 57%.